Ram Bharat Milaap: Story of selfless love and sacrifice for family

 This time it was Ravi who answered.
 He said, “Yes.
 Bharat was Bhagwan Rama’s younger brother.”

-Ravi and Shashi looked at each other filled with love and respect.
-They understood what their grandmother was trying to say.
-Both said in one voice, “Sorry Grandma.
+Ravi and Shashi looked at each other ashamed of themselves.
+They knew what their grandmother was trying to say.
+Both of them together said, “Sorry Grandma.
 We are really sorry for our behaviour.
-We will try to follow the footsteps of Bhagwan Rama and Bharat and be loving and respectful towards each other.”
+We will try to follow the footsteps of Bhagwan Rama and Bharat and show love and respect for each other.”

 For more such stories buy myNachiketa Books